robinmanuelthiel/xamarinworkshop/04 Speaker App with Xamarin.Forms/README.md

 We can use this interface inside our `HttpConferenceService` and simply gives implement it on platform-level later.

 > **Hint:** We used the concept of *Dependency Injection* here for the first time, which is fundamentally important for a clean platform independent architecture.
-The processing of the downloaded data can be done platform idependently, so we should implement it here.
-The download itslef has to be implemented for each platform, but we can split it here and make the platform provide and implementaion of an interface that we use at runtime.
+The processing of the downloaded data can be done platform independently, so we should implement it here.
+The download itself has to be implemented for each platform, but we can split it here and make the platform provide an implementation of an interface that we use at runtime.

-We can now use this interface in our `HttpConferenceService` and tell the constuctor, that it needs and implementation of our `IHttpService` interface, when it gets instanciated.
+We can now use this interface in our `HttpConferenceService` and tell the constructor, that it needs and implementation of our `IHttpService` interface, when it gets instantiated.

 ```csharp
 public class HttpConferenceService : IConferenceService